 What is DVT and PE?

-Deep Vein Thrombosis – the most serious health risk you’ve never heard of Deep vein thrombosis is a blood clot that forms in a deep vein, usually in a leg.
+Deep Vein Thrombosis is the most serious health risk you’ve never heard of.
+Deep vein thrombosis is a blood clot that forms in a deep vein, usually in a leg.
 The clots can break off and lodge in your lungs (called a Pulmonary embolism), and can be fatal.
 The clot that is trapped in the lung leads to blockage of blood flow and can be extremely dangerous if not treated appropriately.
+Blood clots from flying is a frequent reason for DVT, but any time you aren’t moving around enough you have the risk of contracting clots.

 How I ended up in Urgent Care and Diagnosed